 The 6-AM Group talks about more and more artists are prioritizing the need for sustainability in today’s music industry.
 They are slowly transforming music parties into greener more environment-friendly festivals.
-It all begins with small initiatives such the single-use of plastic bottles and the technology that allows tour trucks to utilize sustainable biodiesel to reduce carbon dioxide emissions.
+It all begins with small initiatives such as the single-use of plastic bottles and the technology that allows tour trucks to utilize sustainable biodiesel to reduce carbon dioxide emissions.

-As a producer, consequently you can help out by producing more environment-friendly festivals.
+As a producer, consequently, you can help out by producing more environment-friendly festivals.
 Ones likewise that put a stop on wasteful party practices.
 So here are some of the biggest festivals that have adopted the “leave no trace behind” policy.
-Thereby which also practices recycling and other means just to cut down C02 emissions:
+Thereby also practices recycling and other means just to cut down C02 emissions:

 Grassroots,Outside Lands, Sweet Life, Lollapalooza, and Lighting In A Bottle in the States, or DGTL in Amsterdam.
 There’s plenty more out there, with festivals, big and small, old and new, rising to the occasion to forward as many green initiatives as they can.